Activation of metrologically useful genuine multipartite entanglement: Efficient numerics for many copies of a quantum state

 where $\mathcal I(r)$ is the set of $M$-element vectors of $1,2,...,r$ with nondecreasing elements, the coefficients based on the number of appearance of a certain term in the sum in \EQ{eq:FQN2} are given by the multinomial distribution

 Here $m_l(\vec k )$ is number of $l$'s in $\vec{k}.$

 Finally, we note that \EQ{eq:FQN2n} is a sum of positive terms that are also bounded from above.
-The average of positive bounded quantities can be approximated by an average obtained for a random sample (see, e.g., \REF{Paredes2005Exploiting}).
+The average of positive bounded quantities can be approximated by an average obtained for a random sample.